Assistant Director of Clinical Research Operations & Medical Center Integration

 The pre-award finance team is responsible for establishing the necessary systems early in the clinical trial activation process to allow for adequate budgeting and contracting.
 They also work to ensure compliance with the healthcare billing systems.

-Pre-Award Clinical Research Associate
+Pre-Award Clinical Trials Manager

 The multicenter team is responsible for the operationalization and oversight of multicenter clinical trials.
 These are clinical trials for which UNC Lineberger serves as the sponsor and are conducted at other clinical trial sites outside of the UNC system.
 Furthermore, multicenter operations oversees the in-house monitoring of all investigator-initiated treatment trials and cooperative group treatment trials conducted by UNC Lineberger.